Hard hats 101: everything you need to know

 Different regions have specific safety standards that regulate the use of hard hats to ensure protection in various work environments.
 Here are the key safety regulations for hard hats across the globe:

-ANSI Z89.1 (USA): This standard is used by OSHA for compliance in the United States, ensuring hard hats meet requirements for impact, electrical, and penetration resistance.
+- ANSI Z89.1 (USA): this standard is used by OSHA for compliance in the United States, ensuring hard hats meet requirements for impact, electrical, and penetration resistance.

-CE EN 397 (Europe): This is the European certification for industrial hard hats, focusing on impact protection, electrical hazards, and other workplace risks.
+- CE EN 397 (Europe): this is the European certification for industrial hard hats, focusing on impact protection, electrical hazards, and other workplace risks.

-CSA Z94.1 (Canada): The Canadian regulation emphasizes cold-weather resistance, providing guidelines for hard hats used in freezing temperatures.
+- CSA Z94.1 (Canada): the Canadian regulation emphasizes cold-weather resistance, providing guidelines for hard hats used in freezing temperatures.

-AS/NZS 1801 (Australia/New Zealand): This standard focuses on high-impact protection, ensuring hard hats meet rigorous requirements for industrial environments.
+- AS/NZS 1801 (Australia/New Zealand): this standard focuses on high-impact protection, ensuring hard hats meet rigorous requirements for industrial environments.

 For global projects, workers must ensure their hard hats meet the required international compliance standards to avoid penalties and reduce safety risks.